neosiae/qstate/src/react/README.md

 Options object

-- **exclude**

-Array of names
+- **exclude** Array of names.
 Add names of elements that need to be excluded

 > **Return value**